Transportation Corps: Cold War

-Korean War

 During the Korean War, the Transportation Corps kept the UN Forces supplied through three winters.
 By the time the armistice was signed, the Transportation Corps had moved more than 3 million soldiers and 7 million tons of cargo.

-Vietnam War

 The Vietnam War saw the most diversified assortment of transportation units ever assembled.
 For over a decade the Transportation Corps provided continuous support for American and allied forces through an unimproved tropical environment using watercraft, amphibians, motor trucks and Transportation Corps aircraft.
 The enemy threat to convoys required a unique solution - gun trucks.

 On 31 July 1986, the Transportation Corps was inducted into the U.S. Army Regimental System.

-Gulf War

 In 1990 the Transportation Corps faced one of its greatest challenges with the onset of the Gulf War.
 During Operation Desert Shield and Operation Desert Storm, the Transportation Corps working out of ports on three continents demonstrating its ability to deploy and sustain massive forces.